svatost/SlimeSkedaddle/exports/HowToInstall.md

 ### Simpliest Way (recommended):
 1. Download the .dmg file.
 2. Right-click the file and click 'Open', and then 'Open' again on the popup.
+3. Enter your password if needed.
-3. Viola!
+4. Viola!
 Hopefully you'll be able to run the game!